New City Catechism 2.1

-We continue in Part 1 of the New City Catechism, which focuses on God, creation and the fall, and the law.
-We come now to Question 2.
+This week we begin with Question 2 of the New City Catechism, found in Part 1 (questions 1-20), which focuses on God, creation and the fall, and the law.

 Question 2: What is God?

 Answer: God is the creator and sustainer of everyone and everything.
 He is eternal, infinite, and unchangeable in his power and perfection, goodness and glory, wisdom, justice, and truth.
 Nothing happens except through him and by his will.